2026-04-04

 Which model should I use for coding?

 Qwen 3.5 models are the current best for local coding.
 Start with qwen3.5:4b if you have limited RAM.
 Move to qwen3.5:27b if you have 24GB+.
 The 9B variant is the sweet spot for 16GB MacBook Air users.
+GLM-4.7 is a strong alternative if you need a 128K context window.

 Does this work on Intel Macs?